zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/maintenance-mode.md

 	1: /dev/sdj, 1.0 GiB allocated of 1.7 TiB, Online
 ```

-## Replace a drive that is already part of the Portworx Cluster
+## Replace a drive that is already part of the Portworx cluster

 ### Step 1: Enter Maintenance mode